nightconcept/pai-gow-poker/project/TASK.md

 -   **[x] M1: Backend Foundation Complete:** Tasks 1-4 finished.
 Basic connection and user identification works.
 -   **[x] M2: Core Game Logic Complete:** Tasks 5-9 finished.
 Backend can run a full Face-Up game round internally.
 -   **[x] M3: Frontend Connection & State Complete:** Tasks 10-13 finished.
 Frontend can connect, user can login, basic state sync works.
--   **[ ] M4: MVP UI Interaction Complete:** Tasks 14-20 finished.
+-   **[x] M4: MVP UI Interaction Complete:** Tasks 14-20 finished.
 Frontend UI allows playing the game based on backend state.
 -   **[ ] M5: MVP Deployed & Playable:** Tasks 21-24 finished.
 A playable version is accessible online via Vercel and Cloudflare Tunnel.

 ---

+## Enhancements (PRE-RELEASE)

+These are enhancments that will be done before milestone M5.
+- [ ] Issue 1.
+Center graphics vertically and horizontally.
+The ideal playing size should be half the width of 1920x1080 so that players can play half screen.
+(Frontend)
+- [x] Issue 2.
+Create a new Card component on the Frontend that will be the component that can be an image with a 1px CSS border applied OR a replica of a playing card with colored suit emojis.
+(Done: 2025-04-16)
+- [ ] Issue 3.
+Add a system/chat box that will display system messages such as the current phase for the player.
+- [ ] Issue 4.
+Add waits between states.
+- [ ] Issue 5.
+Make the the areas look more like a table.

-## Backlog / Future Enhancements (Post-MVP)
+## Future Enhancements (Post-MVP)

 *(Items from PRD Roadmap Phase 2 onwards)*